FIFA extends investigation of underage sexual abuse in Gabon

-FIFA said its ethics committee opened formal proceedingsagainst Patrick Assoumou Eyi, a former national under-17 team coach who is accused of raping boys, league official Serge Mombo and coaches Triphel Mabicka and Orphee Mickala.
+FIFA said its ethics committee opened formal proceedingsagainst Patrick Assoumou Eyi, league official Serge Mombo and coaches Triphel Mabicka and Orphée Mickala.
+Eyi is a former national under-17 team coach who is accused of raping boys.

 The investigation was opened after British dailyThe Guardian in December reported statements by alleged victims.
 They said they were lured to Eyi’s home which he called the “Garden of Eden.”